sembrador/bulk-collection-update/README.md

 delete data[1];
 // now there is only 1 element in data left

-// WRONG: this will NOT work, as the option deleteMissing is not set bulkCollectionUpdate(students, data, {
-  primaryKey: "email",
-  callback: function() {
-    console.log("Nothing happened!");
-  }
-});

-// CORRECT: you have to set deleteMissing to true bulkCollectionUpdate(students, data, {
+// You have to set deleteMissing to true bulkCollectionUpdate(students, data, {
   primaryKey: "email",
   deleteMissing: true,